AryaJulianda/RECIPE-BE/readme.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-Recipe Rest API is server api that used in [`Mama Recipe`](https://mama-recipe.pages.dev) and [Mama Recipe Mobile](https://github.com/AryaJulianda/RECIPE-MOBILE) .
+Recipe BE is REST-API that used in [`Mama Recipe`](https://mama-recipe.pages.dev) and [Mama Recipe Mobile](https://github.com/AryaJulianda/RECIPE-MOBILE) .
 This server manage all function and endpoint in Food recipes app such as create, add , update and delete recipe.
 Authentication about login, register and getting profile info.

 ### Built With